Coyenn/personal-site/README.md

 6. Connect the Blob Storage and Postgres Database to the Vercel project
 7. Deploy the project

-This is just a rough overview on how to deploy the project to Vercel.
+This is just a rough overview.
 For more information on how to deploy to Vercel, refer to the [Vercel documentation](https://vercel.com/docs/concepts/deployments/overview).